Students need to follow these steps:

 1. Ask your Sponsor to prepare a Sponsor Authorization Letter and submit it to the Sponsored Programs office.
 We cannot process your registration without the letter from your Sponsor.

 - Sponsor Authorization Letters may be submitted by email or fax.
 Please allow two business days processing time.
-Documentation must be received prior to sponsored term, late submissions will not be accepted or posted retroactively.

 - Your Sponsor may also be required to submit additional materials to our office; see Sponsor Requirements for more details.